The wannacry ransomware attack of May 12th 2017 was devastating for many organizations and institutions around the world.

-Bitcoin is a decentralised digital currency with no central bank.
+Bitcoin is a decentralized digital currency with no central bank.
 It is an attractive method of payment for cyber criminals because of the difficulty authorities have in tracing who is collecting the victim’s ransom payments on the Dark Web.

 The dark web has gained notoriety as a place where lots of illegal activity takes place.
-It s only accessible via the ToR browser (The Onion Ring).
+It's only accessible via the ToR browser (The Onion Ring).

 The visible internet that is accessible via Google and other search engines is approximately 4% of the World Wide Web.

 There is currently no legislature to protect you from crimes that take place ob the dark web, and there is no doubt the origins of the wannacry ransomware attack started here!